 Discharged Bankruptcy Debt Pursued by Collection Agencies

-This practice is not new.
-In a 2007 Business Week article, it was reported that Capital One continued to report a man's discharged debt to credit bureaus as a live balance.
-Ultimately in September 2003, when the man tried to close on a mortgage for a new home, the lender (Wachovia, now Wells Fargo) informed him that he would either have to pay his debt to Capital One or show proof from the credit-card company that it had been discharged.
+The sad, rather frightening thing is that many of these consumers are actually giving in and paying off debts they no longer owe.
+In a recent Business Week article, it was reported that Capital One continued to report a man's discharged debt to credit bureaus as a live balance.
+When the man tried to close on a mortgage for a new home, the lender informed him that he would either have to pay his debt to Capital One or show proof from the credit-card company that it had been discharged.

 The law is quite clear as far as defining what the debtor can do if a creditor attempts to collect a discharged debt after the case is concluded.
 If a creditor attempts collection efforts on a discharged debt, the debtor can file a motion with the court, reporting the action and asking that the case be reopened to address the matter.

 The bankruptcy court will often do so to ensure that the discharge is not violated.
 The discharge constitutes a permanent statutory injunction prohibiting creditors from taking any action, including the filing of a lawsuit, designed to collect a discharged debt.
 A creditor can be sanctioned by the court for violating the discharge injunction.
 The normal sanction for violating the discharge injunction is civil contempt, which is often punishable by a fine.